 - SEO tools crawl your sites daily.
 How else do you think SEMrush and Ahrefs get all that fancy backlink data?
-They do it by continuously crawling your WordPress sites.
+They do it by continuously crawling your sites.

 - Over 75% of Kinsta clients are taking advantage of PHP 7.2 and PHP 7.3.
 Using a newer version of PHP is one of the easiest performance optimizations you can make!

 We hope you enjoyed all these stats!
 We sure did.
 If you’re curious, we used good ole’ Microsoft Excel to generate all of the charts above.

 Are there any stats you would like to see that we perhaps didn’t include?
 If so, let us know below in the comments and we’ll see what we can do.